Phase 3 Public Realm Improvements

 Emerging plans to further enhance Maidstone's town centre

-Following the success of the £3.5 million town centre redevelopment works completed in 2012/ 2013, Maidstone Borough Council is now developing plans to undertake additional public realm improvements to complement the work already done and to further boost the vitality of other areas, with increased land values, footfall and the generation of additional expenditure.
+Following the success of the £3.5 million High Street redevelopment works completed in 2012/ 2013, Maidstone Borough Council is undertaking additional public realm improvements to complement the work already done and to further boost the vitality of other areas, with increased land values, footfall and the generation of additional expenditure.

-This investment is in addition to the impending demolition of the "Old Vic" pub as part of a £2 million scheme to replace Maidstone East ticket office with an iconic glass and steel entrance and cafe overlooking County Hall.
-This major new gateway project will be jointly funded by the National Station Improvement Programme and South East Local Enterprise Partnership.
+This investment is in addition to the impending demolition of the "Old Vic" pub as part of a £2 million Network Rail scheme to replace Maidstone East ticket office with an iconic glass and steel entrance and café overlooking County Hall.
+This major new gateway project is jointly funded by the National Station Improvement Programme and South East Local Enterprise Partnership.